 Phil Hallam – Chairman

-I sit on the Board as a representative of the General Practitioners in the Halton area-whose patients are the main users of the services available at Halton Haven.
-I am a GP at the Peelhouse Plaza Practice in Widnes, where I have worked since 1987.
+I sit on the Board as a recently retired representative of the General Practitioners in the Halton area-whose patients are the main users of the services available at Halton Haven.
+I was a GP at the Peelhouse Plaza Practice in Widnes, where I worked from 1987 to 2016.

 My aim as a Board member is to support the Hospice and its staff in providing the range of vital Palliative Care services available at Halton Haven.